In this guide, you’ll discover the (6) safest dishes to use at mealtime (and more).

 Another common question out there: Is there lead in vintage dishes?

-Many of us have old ceramic dishes and vintage dinnerware from our grandparents or antique stores, garage sales, etc., lying around.
+Many of us have old ceramic dishes and vintage dinnerware lying around.
+We got it from our grandparents, antique stores, garage sales; you name it.

 While beautiful, an essential thing to remember is that the FDA began testing dinnerware for safety starting in 1970.

 So, China and other colorful dishware made before 1970 are likely to contain high lead levels, so avoid using antique China in general.

 How about lead in vintage Corelle dishes.
 Is Corelle safe?

 Corelle is a very popular brand of dinnerware due to its unique glass lamination process.